multani7871/ingredients2020/CONTRIBUTING.md

 If rebasing broke anything, fix it, then repeat the above process until you get here again and nothing is broken and all the tests pass.

-### Make a pull request

-Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
-The clearer your pull request is the faster you can get your changes incorporated into this repo.

-At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
-Alternatively, they may have some requested changes.
-You should make more commits to your branch to fix these, then follow this process again from rebasing onwards.

-Once you get back here, make a comment requesting further review and someone will look at your code again.
-If they like it, it will get merged, else, just repeat again.

-Thanks for contributing!

 ### Guidelines